adilson-strider/rich-text-editor/README.md

 ## Description

-A simple dictionary.
+A simple and usable rich text editor.

 ## Technology

-HTML5, CSS, Javascript and Open Dictionary API.
+HTML5, CSS, Javascript.

 ## How to use